+Demographics

-Demographics At the forefront of the nation's demographic shift
+At the forefront of the nation's demographic shift

-The Bay Area region has long been more diverse than the nation as a whole.
+The five-county Bay Area has long been more diverse than the nation as a whole.
 While the country is projected to become majority people of color by the year 2044, the Bay Area passed this milestone in the 2000s.
-By 2050, 76 percent of the region's residents - predominantly Latinos and Asians or Pacific Islanders - are projected to be people of color.
+By 2050, 72 percent of the region's residents - predominantly Latinos and Asians or Pacific Islanders - are projected to be people of color.
 At the same time, the Black and White population shares are projected to decrease.
-The Black population is projected to make up just 4 percent of the population while the White population is projected to make up 24 percent of the population by 2050.
+The Black population is projected to make up just 5 percent of the population while the White population is projected to make up 27 percent of the population by 2050.

-The share of people of color is projected to increase through 2050 Racial/Ethnic Composition, 1980 to 2050
+The share of people of color is projected to increase through 2050

+Racial/Ethnic Composition, 1980 to 2050